seonWKim/books-read/understanding-the-java-virtual-machine/understanding_the_java_virtual_machine.md

             - Not urgent because ZGC has self healing mechanism
             - This phase can be merged with the next concurrent marking phase
 - Generational ZGC
     - Weak generational hypothesis still works on ZGC
+      - the reason why ZGC didn't include weak generational hypothesis in the first place is because of its implementation complexity
     - How it handles big objects
       - allocate in young generation region
       - when it survives longer, the region itself becomes old

-### How to select Garbage Collector
+### How to select the right Garbage Collector

+- Epsilon Garbage Collector
+  - Doesn't perform garbage collection
+  - Useful for running performance test or stress test
+- Standards for choosing GC
+  - Is throughput important or latency important
+  - Hardware spec
+  - Which JDK provider are you going to use?
+- If you are using Oracle JDK or OpenJDK
+  - If the application handles data which is below 100MB -> serial collector
+  - If the application runs on single processor and latency isn't important -> serial collector
+  - If the application throughput is the utmost important + latency is not that importance -> JVM's default collector or parallel collector
+  - Latency is important -> G1
+  - Latency is super important -> (Generational) ZGC

 # Related Links